 That the presence of lichens is very good news comes on the authority of lichenologist Dr. James Lendemer, Assistant Curator in New York Botanical Garden’s Institute of Systematic Botany.
 Lichens, one of the earliest forms of land-dwelling life on earth, should be all around you in a healthy ecosystem: on bark, on mossy areas and other spots where the soil may be thin, on wood, and even defiantly on stones.
 They play key roles in keeping an environment in balance, too.

-Learn more in my lively conversation with James on the public-radio show and podcast using the player below, or at this link.
-(It’s the June 8, 2015 program.)
-And at the bottom of the page, enter to win the new lichen field guide, “Common Lichens of Northeastern North America,” published by the New York Botanical Garden Press.
+Read more at the bottom of the page about the new lichen field guide, “Common Lichens of Northeastern North America,” published by the New York Botanical Garden Press.

 read/listen: my lichen q&a